 Jewelry may seem overrated for punks, but, more often than not you're going to see them wearing leather or spiked wrist cuffs, plugs in their ears, body jewelry, skull necklaces, or an array of other jewelry accessories that help to create a cohesive look.

 Sporting band T-shirts is key to punks, especially when they're supporting their favorite bands.
 While they may not always wear them true to their nature and may create something a little more DIY from their band T-shirts, they're a major component of punk fashion.

 Skirts, especially for the female punks, are a definite staple for punk rock culture.
 Whether they're short or tight, there are several different shapes of edgy skirts to flatter just about any body type out there.
 Remember, anything can be made to have that punk rock edge to it, don't shy away from a skirt because it doesn't first scream "punk", and make it that way.

-Predominantly worn by women, fishnets are a great staple punk rock clothing item.
-They can be worn by men or women, and are oftentimes seen at live shows because they promote staying cool while in the midst of the pit.
+Fishnets are a great staple punk rock clothing item and are oftentimes seen at live shows because they promote staying cool.

-Take a look at our wide offer of punk clothes and accessories at Punk design.
+Take a look at wide offer of punk clothes and accessories at our store.